justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ### Overview

-My primary inspiration for Cyclone was Marc Feeley's [The 90 minute Scheme to C compiler](http://churchturing.org/y/90-min-scc.pdf) (also [video](https://www.youtube.com/watch?v=TxOM9Y5YrCs) and [code](https://github.com/justinethier/nugget/tree/master/90-min-scc)).
+My primary inspiration for Cyclone was Marc Feeley's [The 90 minute Scheme to C compiler](http://churchturing.org/y/90-min-scc.pdf) (also [video 1](https://www.youtube.com/watch?v=HIr9eO1kB8g), [video 2](https://www.youtube.com/watch?v=TxOM9Y5YrCs), and [code](https://github.com/justinethier/nugget/tree/master/90-min-scc)).
 Over the course of 90 minutes, Feeley demonstrates how to compile Scheme to C code using source-to-source transformations, including closure and continuation-passing-style (CPS) conversions.

 As outlined in the presentation, some of the difficulties in compiling to C are: